 1/2 cup milk

-Preheat the oven to 170C.
-Grease a 12-hole muffin tray or line with paper cases.
+Preheat the oven to 180C.
+Grease or line a 12-hole muffin tray with paper cases.

 Give the seeds a blitz in a blender, food processor or mortar & pestle – you need to break them down a bit.
 Tip them into a large mixing bowl and toss in the flour, cocoa, sugar and oats.

 In a separate bowl or large jug, whisk the egg, then combine in the orange juice, milk, butter & maple syrup.

 Tip the wet ingredients into the dry and stir gently until just combined.

 Use a fork to mash the avocado in a small bowl, then add that the the muffin mixture and combine in.

 Divide evenly between the cases and bake for 25-30 minutes until the tops spring back with touched and a skewer comes out clean.